ARM-software/acle/main/acle.md

 This section describes the intrinsics for the instructions of the Guarded Control Stack (GCS) extension.
 The GCS instructions are present in the AArch64 execution state only.

+The specification for Guarded Control Stack is at Beta level.

 When GCS protection is enabled then function calls also save the return address to a separate stack, the GCS, that is checked against the actual